tud-phi/hsa-planar-control/README.md

 ## ROS2

-This repository also contains various ROS2 nodes.
+This repository also contains various ROS2 nodes for planning and control.
 As usual, clone this repository into your ROS2 workspace and build it with `colcon build`.
+Furthermore, we rely on the ROS2 packages in the [ros2-hsa](https://github.com/tud-cor-sr/ros2-hsa) repository for the communication with the hardware (both actuation and motion capture), inverse kinematics and visualization.
 You can launch the nodes with `ros2 launch hsa_planar_control ./launch/hsa_planar_cl_control.py`.

 ## System identification